-In Section B, the term "competent authority" is to be understood in its generic meaning of an authority regulating medicinal products and/or an authority appointed at national level for being in charge of all or individual pharmacovigilance processes.
-The term "competent authority" covers the relevant competent authorities in the EU Member States and the Agency.
+131 In particular iIn Section B, the term "competent authority" is to be understood in its generic meaning 132 of an authority regulating medicinal products and/or an authority appointed at national level for being 133 in charge of all or individual pharmacovigilance processes.
+For the purpose of applying GVP in the EU,

+134 +The term "competent authority" covers the relevant competent authorities in the EU Member States 135 and the Agency.

-XV.B.
+136 XV.B.
 Structures and processes

-XV.B.1.
+137 XV.B.1.
 Objectives of safety communication

-Safety communication aims at:

-- providing timely, evidence-based information on the safe and effective use of medicines; - facilitating changes to healthcare practices (including self-medication practices) where necessary; - changing attitudes, decisions and behaviours in relation to the use of medicines; - supporting risk minimisation behaviour; - facilitating informed decisions on the rational use of medicines.
+- 138 Safety communication aims at: - providing timely, evidence-based information on the safe and effective use of medicines; - facilitating changes to healthcare practices (including self-medication practices) where necessary; - changing attitudes, decisions and behaviours in relation to the use of medicines; - 142 supporting risk minimisation behaviour; - facilitating informed decisions on the rational use of medicines.

-In addition to the above effective, high-quality safety communication can support public confidence in the regulatory system.
+144 In addition to the above effective, high-quality safety communication can support public confidence in 145 the regulatory system.

-XV.B.2.
+146 XV.B.2.
 Principles of safety communication

-The following principles of safety communication should be applied:

-- Safety communication should deliver relevant, clear, accurate and consistent messages and reach the right audiences at the right time for them to take appropriate action. - Safety communication should be tailored to the appropriate audiences (e.g. patients and healthcare professionals) by using appropriate language and taking account of the different levels of knowledge and information needs whilst maintaining the accuracy and consistency of the information conveyed. - The need for communicating safety information should be considered throughout the pharmacovigilance and risk management process, and should be part of the risk assessment and risk minimisation measures. - There should be adequate coordination and cooperation between the different parties involved in issuing safety communications (e.g. competent authorities, other public bodies and marketing authorisation holders). - Information on risks should be presented in the context of the benefits of the medicine and include available and relevant information on the seriousness, severity, frequency, risk factors, time to onset, reversibility of potential adverse reactions and expected time to recovery. - Safety communication should address the uncertainties related to a safety concern.
-This is of particular relevance for new information which is often communicated while competent authorities are conducting their evaluations; the usefulness of communication at this stage needs to be balanced against the potential for confusion if uncertainties are not properly represented. - Information on competing risks such as the risk of non-treatment should be included where appropriate.
+- 147 The following principles of safety communication should be applied: - Safety communication should deliver relevant, clear, accurate and consistent messages and reach the right audiences at the right time for them to take appropriate action. - Safety communication should be tailored to the appropriate audiences (e.g. patients and healthcare professionals) by using appropriate language and taking account of the different levels of knowledge and information needs whilst maintaining the accuracy and consistency of the information conveyed. - The need for communicating safety information should be considered throughout the pharmacovigilance and risk management process, and should be part of the risk assessment and risk minimisation measures. the considering options for safety-related action risk assessment (see GVP Module XII). - There should be adequate coordination and cooperation between the different parties involved in issuing safety communications (e.g. competent authorities, other public bodies and marketing authorisation holders).